 Classrooms at every grade level focus on a core curriculum as well as CA’s “6C’s:” Critical Thinking and Problem-Solving, Communication, Collaboration, Creativity, Cultural Competence, and Character Development.
 Teachers craft lessons to enhance these skills, and students eagerly embrace both the principles and the practical aspects of these themes.
 Respect is the keystone of character education at Colorado Academy, and students regularly demonstrate community spirit, sportsmanship, and courtesy.

 Grassy quadrangles, gardens, stately trees, and trails enhance our 94-acre campus.
 New high school and visual arts buildings, sports fields, tennis courts, a natural pond, outdoor art, and a view of the Colorado Rockies provide a beautiful environment for students, teachers, and visitors.
 The nearby foothills and mountains present many recreational opportunities throughout the year, while Denver is a major metropolitan area that offers diverse cultural, entertainment, and sporting activities.

-Our thriving and welcoming community offers an environment of engagement, support, diversity and collegiality in an atmosphere of respect amongst peers, students, parents and staff.
+Our thriving and welcoming community offers an environment of engagement, support, diversity, and collegiality in an atmosphere of respect among peers, students, parents, and staff.
 Colleagueship and collaboration within and across CA are great resources for new teachers.
-A faculty-mentoring program is in place within each division, teachers visit colleagues’ classrooms to learn from one other, and new co-teaching opportunities, both within and across academic disciplines, are developed yearly.
+A faculty-mentoring program is in place within each division, teachers visit colleagues’ classrooms to learn from one another, and new co-teaching opportunities, both within and across academic disciplines, are developed yearly.

 Faculty Advancement and Awards